-Mean gender pay gap Who earns more Median gender pay gap Who earns more Business services (All offices) 31.5% Ť 21.1% Ť Business services (London) 27.7% Ť 12.9% Ť Business services (Birmingham, Exeter & Manchester) 7.4% 23.1%
+Mean gender pay gap Who earns more Median gender pay gap Who earns more Business services (All offices) 30.5% Ť 21.6% Ť Business services (London) 26.9% Ť 21.5% Ť Business services (Birmingham, Exeter & Manchester) 7.1% 11.1%

 It is a different picture in London however, where the gender pay gap for business services, is again the highest in the firm.
 This remains a concern and whilst our intention is to work hard to improve these figures, we have to acknowledge that this is likely to take a number of years to achieve.
-To do so would require increasing the number of women recruited or progressing into senior business services roles in London, something that will take some time to achieve.
-Additionally, the recruitment of more males into the junior roles would also impact the figures and reduce the gap.
-Currently, 74.5% of the roles in the lowest pay quartile are performed by women, a figure only 3% lower than that reported last year.
+To do so would not only require increasing the number of women recruited or progressing into senior business services roles in London, but the recruitment of significantly more males into the junior roles.
+Currently, 71.8% of the roles in the lowest pay quartile are performed by women, a figure only about 3% lower than that reported last year.
+These changes would take some time to achieve.